ddnexus/elastics-doc/source/doc/7-Tutorials/4-Index-and-Search-External-Data.md

 end
 {% endhighlight %}

 > Most of the code in the task is related to the `anemone` crawling, which will fetch the pages.
-The important thing is the last line, where we create a new `FlexDocPage` document, as we would do in order to store the content in a DB: that will analyze and store the page content into the index.
+The important thing is the last line, where we create a new `ElasticsDocPage` document, as we would do in order to store the content in a DB: that will analyze and store the page content into the index.

-Run the task, that will crawl and index the whole Flex-Doc site:
+Run the task, that will crawl and index the whole Elastics-Doc site:

 {% highlight bash %}
-$ rake index_flex_doc
+$ rake index_elastics_doc
 {% endhighlight %}

 ## Check the Index